 - Apply the caulk at a 45-degree angle between horizontal and perpendicular.
 Make sure to squeeze hard enough to force the caulk fully into the joint.

 - Draw the tip of the caulk tube along the length of the joint as you slowly squeeze the handle of the caulk gun, working at a speed that is slow and consistent.
 The smoother the initial application, the better the end results will be.

 06 of 07

 Smooth the Joint

 The next step is to smooth the joint.
 Here's where the tape masking technique will make your job more successful.
-Without tape, smoothing the joint can leave you with smeared edges, but by using the tape masking technique, your caulk joint will be left with only a clean, sharp edge.
+Without tape, smoothing the joint can leave you with smeared edges, but by using the tape masking technique, your caulk joint will be left with a clean, sharp edge.